ialtafshaikh/contentstack-cms-backend-blog-rendering/README.md

-# Creating CMS Backend for Blog Rendering
+# CMS Backend for Blog Rendering

 Using contentstack as a backend for creating a content model for a blog website and designing the frontend using NextJS.